sainikhilp/spotify-azure-medallion-pipeline/README.md

 2. Bronze → Databricks streaming/batch transformations → Silver dimensional & fact tables.
 3. Silver → Delta declarative pipeline with SCD2 logic → Gold curated tables.

-You can render the architecture diagram directly in this README using Mermaid (see “Architecture Diagram” section below).

 ## Features